-You must enroll your ebooks in KDP Select to reach a greater audience in Japan, Mexico, Brazil, and India.
+- You must enroll your eBooks in KDP Select to reach a greater audience in Japan, Mexico, Brazil, and India.
 (Check out this guide to know how to sell on amazon india).

 To find out how much you will be charged for your paperback book, use Amazon’s printing cost calculator or apply this simple equation mentioned below:

 |(Royalty rate * List Price) – Printing Costs = Royalty received|